-- Indicates withdrawal from a course within the allowed time - Incomplete-Academic work that is incomplete for unforeseeable emergency and justifiable reasons at the end of a term; student must be passing course to be eligible for incomplete.
+- Indicates withdrawal from a course within the allowed time - MW Military Withdrawal occurs when a student who is a member of an active or reserve United States military service receives orders compelling a withdrawal from courses. - Incomplete-Academic work that is incomplete for unforeseeable emergency and justifiable reasons at the end of a term; student must be passing course to be eligible for incomplete.
 Student will not re-enroll in the course to complete pending assignments, projects or exams.
-A final grade is assigned when the work has been completed or after one year, unless a petition for time extension has been approved by the Director of Admissions and Records and the instructor.
+A final grade is assigned when the work has been completed or after one year.